squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 .. tacn:: assumption {? @hypothesis_id}
    :name: assump

-    Concludes if the goal or false appears in the hypotheses.
+    Concludes if the goal (or :g:`false`) appears in the hypotheses.
 The hypothesis to be checked against may be directly specified using :n:`@hypothesis_id`.